wintercg/proposal-common-minimum-api/import-meta-path-helpers.md

 A string containing the full absolute filesystem path to the current module, like CommonJS `__filename`.
 This is the same as `fileURLToPath(import.meta.url)` in Node.js.
 An example value would be `/Users/Geoffrey/my-project/src/index.js`.

-The value will be undefined for modules that are not loaded from the filesystem, such as modules whose `import.meta.url` begins with `http` or `data`.
+The property will be absent for modules that are not loaded from the filesystem, such as modules whose `import.meta.url` begins with `http` or `data`.

 ### `import.meta.dirname`